marcbelmont/cnn-watermark-removal/README.md

 This project uses Tensorflow.
 Install packages with`pip install -r requirements.txt`

-You will also need to **download the pascal dataset** (used by default) from http://host.robots.ox.ac.uk/pascal/VOC/voc2012/ or CIFAR10 python version from https://www.cs.toronto.edu/~kriz/cifar.html.
+You will also need to **download the pascal dataset** (used by default) from http://host.robots.ox.ac.uk/pascal/VOC/voc2012/ or CIFAR10 python version from https://www.cs.toronto.edu/~kriz/cifar.html (use flag `--dataset=dataset_cifar`).
 The project directory should then have the directory `cifar-10-batches-py` and/or `data/VOCdevkit/VOC2012/JPEGImages`.
+If you want to use your own images, place them in `data/VOCdevkit/VOC2012/JPEGImages/`.

 To train the network `python3 watermarks.py --logdir=save/`.
 It starts to produce some interesting results after 12000 steps.

 To use the network for inference, you can run `python watermarks.py --image assets/cat.png --selection assets/cat-selection.png` this will create a new image `output.png`.